momentohq/public-dev-docs/docs/2-how-it-works/momento-concepts.md

 ## Conclusion

 On this page, we learned the basic concepts of working with the Momento SDK and API.
-If you want to get started using Momento, check out our five minute quickstart guide.
-(TODO LINK).
+If you want to get started using Momento, check out our [getting started guide](./../2-getting-started).

-If you want to learn more about caching strategies and how to think about caching, check out our resource on caching strategies and patterns.
-(TODO LINK).
+If you want to learn more about caching strategies and how to think about caching, check out our resource on [caching strategies and patterns](./../caching-concepts/caching-strategies-and-patterns).

-If you're looking for a deep, walkthrough tutorial, take a look at our tutorial on adding caching to a serverless application.
+If you're looking for a deep, walkthrough tutorial, take a look at our [tutorial on adding caching to a serverless application](./../serverless-cache-walkthrough/adding-a-cache-to-serverless).